MSP-1 Specification

 A resource conforms to the MSP-1 id specification when its identifier:

-- Is unique in scope.
+- Is unique within the relevant scope.